top of page

 Galatians 6:3 If you think you are too important to help someone in need, you are only fooling yourself.
 You are really a nobody.

-Biblical law states that we are expected to help a countryman’s donkey that has fallen by the way (Deut.
-22:4).
-How much more are we then expected to help when it is another human being?
-We should even help those who hate us.
+The Law states that we are expected to help a countryman’s donkey who has fallen by the way and not ignore them.
+How much more are we then expected to help when it is another human being who has fallen physically as well as spiritually?
+Christ raised the bar stating that we should love even our enemies (Mat.
+5:44).

-Exodus 23:5 If you see the donkey of one who hates you lying {helpless} under its load, you shall refrain from leaving it to him, you shall surely release {it} with him.
+Exod.
+23:5 If you see the donkey of one who hates you lying {helpless} under its load, you shall refrain from leaving it to him, you shall surely release {it} with him.

 Galatians 6:2 Share each other’s troubles and problems, and in this way obey the law of Christ.